 *Students with annual Pell awards less than $4,100 may not be eligible for part-time awards, especially if enrolled less than half-time.

 Pell awards are adjusted, if needed, based on your enrollment status (full-time, etc.) at the end of the drop-add period.

-For example, Chris begins a semester with 13 credits and a full-time Pell Grant award of $2,000.
-If Chris drops a 3-credit class in the 1st, 2nd or 3rd week of the semester, his enrollment status changes to 3/4-time (10 credits) and his Pell Grant award is reduced to $1,500.
+Chris begins a semester with 13 credits and a full-time Pell Grant award of $2,000.
+If Chris drops a 3-credit, full-semester class before the third week of the semester, his enrollment status changes to three-quarter time (10 credits) and his Pell Grant award is reduced to $1,500.
 The College will also reduce the cost of the course by 70%.
-If Chris withdraws from the course after the 3rd week, there will be no reduction in his Pell Grant.
+If Chris withdraws from the course after attending through the third week, there will be no reduction in his Pell Grant.

-Credit Balances – Students with a ‘Pending Credit Balance’ on their eBill resulting from Pell (or any other aid) can use that credit balance to purchase required textbooks and supplies during at least the first seven (7) days of a semester by presenting their Penn College ID card at the College Store.
+Students with a ‘Pending Credit Balance’ on their eBill can use that credit balance to purchase required textbooks and supplies approximately ten days before the start of a semester by showing their Penn College ID at the College Store.